NandithaNair19/SpotFinder/README.md

 # Dependencies

-SpotFinder uses the dependencies listed in `requirements.txt`.
+SpotFinder uses the dependencies listed in `requirements.txt` and ML YOLOv8 dependencies listed in `requirements-ml.txt`.

 Core libraries and frameworks include: